-Annual accounts and management report for the year ended 31 December 2023 (\)
+Annual accounts and management report for the year ended 31 December 2024 ()

-(\) The present document is a free translation into English of the original report issued in Spanish.
+() The present document is a free translation into English of the original report issued in Spanish.
 In the event of a discrepancy, the Spanish-language version shall prevail.

-BALANCE SHEET AT 31 DECEMBER 2023 AND 2022
+BALANCE SHEET AT 31 DECEMBER 2024 AND 2023 (Thousands of euros)